 Widely known throughout the English-speaking world for its debating program, Bates was the first college to begin international debate (with Oxford in 1921).
-Since then debaters have taken part in over one hundred international meetings.
+Since then debaters have taken part in more than 100 international meetings.
 The Brooks Quimby Debate Council sponsors campus debates with visiting teams and enters Bates debaters in frequent tournaments from Maine to California.